We do this all the time. Did you get that? I said, “We do this ALL the time?

 Or, like me.
 I tried learning to roller blade once.
 So I put on my helmet, my knee pads and padded my rear with a cushion in case I fell – which I did – several times.
 That was the first and last day of my roller-blading career.
 Eventually I gave them away when I moved.
 Basically, I gave the power of permanence to the fact that I would NEVER be able to roller-blade.

-But what about some things in life where, giving away our power can literally create stagnation in our lives?
+But what about some things in life where, giving up can literally create stagnation in our lives?

 Now, falling on my rear while learning to rollerblade might have limited my enjoyment of some outdoor activity; but imagine how not being able to drive a car could limit someone from the basic activity of getting from one place to the other!

-Yet, we do this every single day.
-We label a setback as permanent and give up our power to change and grow.
+Yet, many of us do this almost every day.
+We label a setback as permanent and give up our ability to change and grow.

 How about this?